neuronsimulator/nrn/modelspec/programmatic/mechanisms/nmodl.rst

 Introduction
 ~~~~~~~~~~~~

-This document describes how to use the NBSR model description language
-to add membrane mechanisms to NEURON.
 The kinds of mechanisms that can
 be added are:

 -   Channels in which the model consists of current-voltage relationships.